Dividend ETFs

 The fund's strategy combines two key investor priorities:

-Methodology note: SPHD begins with the S&P 500 universe, ranks stocks by dividend yield, selects the top 80 highest-yielding names, then applies a low-volatility screen to this subset to identify the 40 least volatile names.
+Methodology note: SPHD begins with the S&P 500 universe, ranks stocks by dividend yield, selects the top 80 highest-yielding names, then applies a low-volatility screen to this subset to identify the roughly 40-50 least volatile names.
 The weighting scheme emphasizes dividend yield while maintaining the low-volatility objective.
+This two-step process is critical: it prevents the fund from holding distressed companies that offer high yields but are crashing in price.

 | Ticker Symbol | Asset Class | Strategy | Payment Frequency | Expense Ratio | Sponsor |